 - 1 1/4 cups granulated sugar

-- 2 Tbsp vanilla bean paste or 1 tablespoon vanilla extract
+- 2 Tablespoon vanilla bean paste , or vanilla extract

-Preheat oven to 325° F. Lightly coat a 9- x 5- x 3-inch loaf pan with cooking spray, then line the bottom and 2 long sides of pan with parchment paper, allowing 2 to 3 inches to extend over sides (to use as handles to remove later).
+- Preheat oven to 325° F. (regular bake setting/not fan assisted).
+Lightly coat a 9- x 5- x 3-inch loaf pan with cooking spray, then line the bottom and 2 long sides of pan with parchment paper, allowing 2 to 3 inches to extend over sides (to use as handles to remove later).

 - Prepare the Brownie Batter: Combine the butter and chocolate in a microwave-safe bowl.
 Microwave on HIGH until melted, about 1 minute.
 Stir until smooth and slightly cooled.
 Whisk in sugar and flour.
 Add the egg and vanilla and stir to form a loose batter.
 Set aside to cool slightly while making cake batter.

 - Prepare the Pound Cake Batter: In a medium bowl, whisk together well the flour, baking powder and salt.
 Set aside.

 - In a large bowl with an electric mixer (or the bowl of a stand mixer with a paddle attachment), beat sugar and butter in a on medium-high speed until light and fluffy, about 4 to 5 minutes.
 Beat in vanilla bean paste.
 Add eggs, 1 at a time, beating well after each addition.
 Beat in sour cream just until smooth.
 Add flour mixture, one-third at a time, and beat on low speed just until blended after each addition.